DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/visible.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget is visible.
+Specifies whether the UI component is visible.

 ---